-is a prescription opioid that is used for the relief of moderate to severe pain.
-The controlled-release tablet is a brand name for oxycodone, and it is manufactured by Purdue Pharma.
-Physicians prescribe OxyContin to people who need relief for long-lasting pain.
+OxyContin is a prescription opioid that is used for the relief of moderate to severe pain.
 But OxyContin abuse is a serious problem, as it is one of the most common drugs responsible for opioid overdose-related deaths.
 In fact, more than 60% of drug overdose deaths involve an opioid.

-OxyContin is a dangerous drug, but addiction to OxyContin can be successfully treated with the right rehab program.
 True Recovery offers individualized addiction recovery programs for people who are addicted to OxyContin.
-We are located in Newport Beach, CA, and our professional staff is dedicated to helping clients reach their personal and rehab goals in a comfortable and safe setting.
-Our unique addiction treatment program features a number of treatments that can help our clients achieve a successful recovery from OxyContin drug abuse.
-We accept a range of private insurance policies, including PPOs with out-of-network treatment benefits.
-Future clients can verify their insurance
+Our professional staff is dedicated to helping you reach your personal and rehab goals in a comfortable and safe setting, and our unique addiction treatment programs help you achieve a successful recovery from OxyContin drug abuse and other opiate addictions.